Pre-calc or Precal as some college kids like to refer to it, isn't quite as hard as it seems.

 I am inhibited by the fact that I only have 5 minutes to screencast, or 10 minutes on Youtube...here is a problem solving page that shows the exact same CONCEPTS we used to do this "advanced" Pre-calc problem.

-Okay, now I really must do a page to go along with square numbers about Pythagorean Theorem, because this student did not do so well when it came to "Distance Formula" and finding the mid-point of the line.
+Here is a page to go along with square numbers about Pythagorean Theorem, you might click that link go there and study a bit and understand it because this student did not do so well when it came to "Distance Formula" (and finding the mid-point of a line) because no one ever drew the connection for him between the two.
 Be reminded you may watch this as many times as you need.

 Now once you have watched that, finding the midpoint of the line problems are also EASY: